ejgallego/coq-lsp/etc/doc/PROTOCOL.md

 #### Changelog

-- v4: send full goal configuration with shelf, given_up
+- v0.1.3: send full goal configuration with shelf, given_up, versioned identifier for document
-- v3: include messages and optional error in the request response
+- v0.1.2: include messages and optional error in the request response
-- v2: include position and document in the request response
+- v0.1.1: include position and document in the request response
-- v1: initial version, imported from lambdapi-lsp
+- v0.1.0: initial version, imported from lambdapi-lsp

 ### File checking progress